clairefro/website/content/projects/index.md

 ### [Discord Spam Blocker](https://github.com/clairefro/discord-spam-blocker)

-Discord bot template that protects servers from typosquatting nitro scam attacks
+Discord bot template that protects servers from typosquatting scam attacks

 ### [toucan](https://github.com/clairefro/toucan)

-Discord bot template that allows servers to role-gate their channels and approve new members via a emoji votes on applications.
+Discord bot that allows servers to role-gate their channels and approve new members via a emoji votes on applications.
 Originally built for Chainforest DAO.

 ## CLI